22 Dutch Foods You Must Try In The Netherlands

 Made of two puff pastries that are filled with custard cream, the tompouce pastry looks a lot like the French millefeuille.

-He was a 1-meter-tall dwarf called Charles Sherwood Stratton who performed in PT Barnum’s circus as Napolean.
-A Frisian dwarf who copied him used the French name Admiral Tom Pouce.
-And at some point in time, the name was given to the pastry too.
+The Tompouce, or tompus, was created by a pastry chef in Amsterdam.
+He was inspired by General Tom Thumb, a 1-meter-tall dwarf called Charles Sherwood Stratton who performed in PT Barnum’s circus as Napolean (the guy from the Greatest Showman).
+A Frisian dwarf who copied him used the French name, Admiral Tom Pouce.
+At some point, the name was given to the pastry too.

 On King’s Day the icing often turns orange to celebrate the Dutch Royal Family.